datamol-io/datamol/news/tutos.rst

 * Multiple various docstring and typing improvments.
 * Embed the cdk2.sdf and solubility_*.sdf files within the datamol package to prevent issue with the RDKit config dir.
 * Enable strict mode on the documentation to prevent any issues and inconsistency with the types and docstrings of datamol.
+* Refactor micromamba CI to use latest and simplify it.

 **Deprecated:**